 The Department of History offers a major and a minor in History.
-Our program is grounded in the humanities but connects closely to disciplines in the social sciences.
+Our program is grounded in the humanities and connects closely to disciplines in the social sciences.

-Our students obtain rigorous training in the practice and knowledge of history but are also encouraged (often via our 27+12 option) to combine these skills with those of related disciplines.
+Our students obtain rigorous training in the practice and knowledge of history and are also encouraged (often via our 28+9 option) to combine these skills with those of related disciplines.

 In keeping with Drake’s commitment to training engaged global citizens, our Department has constructed its program to be global in scope.
 Our faculty teach classes across a range of time periods and geographies, including Europe, Asia, Africa, and the Americas.
 Our research and teaching interests also embrace subfields that include women’s, social, cultural, environmental, political economy, and intellectual histories.

-Outside of the classroom, you will have opportunities for service and internships such as mentoring middle-schoolers for National History Day, interpreting at Living History Farms, or working in numerous archives located in metropolitan Des Moines.
-We also have an active local chapter of Phi Alpha Theta that promotes community amongst majors.
+Outside the classroom, you will have opportunities for service and internships such as mentoring middle-schoolers for National History Day, interpreting at Living History Farms, or working with Senator Tom Harkin's papers in Special Collections at Cowles Library.
+We also have an active local chapter of Phi Alpha Theta that promotes community among History students.

 At a time when the average college graduate will work in four or more different professions during their lifetime, our program prepares and empowers you with modular and transferable skills.
 Mastering the information of the “information age” requires you to read, write, think, speak, and analyze data proficiently, but you must also possess the flexibility and adaptability to function in an ever-changing global economy.